davidje13/superwstest/README.md

 });
 ```

+The server URL given should be http(s) rather than ws(s); this will
+provide compatibility with native supertest requests such as `post`,
+`get`, etc. and will be converted automatically as needed.

 Note that adding `request.closeAll()` to an `afterEach` will
 ensure connections are closed in all situations (including test
 timeouts, etc.).
 This is not needed when testing against a local